prime31/zig-renderkit/README.md

 ### Render Loop
-These are the methods you will use in your main render loop. `beginPass` renderes to an offscreen pass and all offscreen rendering should be done first.
+These are the methods you will use in your main render loop. `beginPass` renders to an offscreen pass and all offscreen rendering should be done first.
 Once all offscreen rendering is done drawing to the backbuffer is handled via `beginDefaultPass`.
 Each call to `beginPass/beginDefaultPass` should be followed by a matching call to `endPass`.
-Finally, when all rendering for the frame is done calling `commitFrame` flushes all the graphcis commands.
+Finally, when all rendering for the frame is done calling `commitFrame` flushes all the graphics commands.

 `pub fn beginDefaultPass(action: ClearCommand, width: c_int, height: c_int) void`<br>
 `pub fn beginPass(pass: Pass, action: ClearCommand) void`<br>